Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

        \frac{\partial f(\mathbf{x}) }{\partial x_1} \\ \vdots \\ \frac{\partial f(\mathbf{x}) }{\partial x_n}
      \end{bmatrix}\,.
 $$
 From now on, we will drop the subscript in the gradient when clear from context.
 For those not familiar to vector calculus, the most useful rules are given below.
+Here, $a, b$ and $c$ are scalars, $f$ and $g$ are arbitrary differentiable functions and $\mathbf{b}$ is a vector.

 | rule | example     |
 | :------------- | :------------- |